 They don't mind handing out speeding tickets, either.

-Stop and buy some wine at Tim's Wine Market, have lunch next door at the Dixie Cream Cafe, or go down the road to Gotha for lunch at one of the neatest restaurants in the area.
+You can stop and buy some wine at Tim's Wine Market and have breakfast or lunch next door at the Dixie Cream Cafe.

 There is also a nice coffee shop on Main Street that also serves good ice cream.
 It is popular with local residents and visitors.

 You can also take a short drive down the road to Gotha for lunch at one of the neatest restaurants in the area, Yellow Dog Eats Cafe.

 Yellow Dog Eats Cafe is owned by a former CIA man named Fish Morgan.